Champawat district

 Champawat district is a district of Uttarakhand state in northern India.
-The town of Champawat is the administrative headquarters.Prior to its establishment as a district in 1997 it was part of Pithoragarh district.
+The town of Champawat is the administrative headquarters.
 The district is divided into five tehsils: Barakot, Lohaghat, Pati, Purnagiri, and Champawat.
 There are 2 Sub Tehsils: Pulla and Munch.
 The largest and the main city of the district is Tanakpur.
+Prominent settlements in the district include Dhaun.

 Champawat district is part of the eastern Kumaon division of Uttarakhand.
 It is bounded on the north by Pithoragarh district, on the east by Nepal, on the south by Udham Singh Nagar district, on the west by Nainital district, and on the northwest by Almora district.

 As of 2011 it is the second least populous of the 13 districts of Uttarakhand, after Rudraprayag.

 Economy

 In 2006 the Ministry of Panchayati Raj named Champawat one of the country's 250 most backward districts (out of a total of 640 districts).
 It is one of the three districts in Uttarakhand currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).